Dirk Pohlmann

-Dirk Pohlmann (born August 11, 1959) is a German journalist, author, screenwriter, director and producer of about 25 historical documentaries for German public media Arte, ARD and ZDF.
+Dirk Pohlmann (born August 11, 1959) is a German journalist, author, screenwriter, director and producer of around 20 historical documentaries for German public media Arte, ARD and ZDF.

 He held positions of leadership in CargoLifter World and ArtemiFlow.
-Since 2019, Dirk Pohlmann has served as the editor-in-chief of Free21, an alternative German political blog and print journal.
-He also makes contributions to the Australian News Programme TNT Radio.
+From 2019 to 2025, Dirk Pohlmann served as the editor-in-chief of Free21, an alternative German political blog and print journal.
+He also makes contributions to the American News Programme TNT Radio.

 After 2004, Pohlmann's main focus has been on intelligence operations during the Cold War and after.
-Since 2016, after ending his cooperation with German public media, he has published only in alternative media.
+Since 2016, he has published only in alternative media.

 Life

-After his Abitur, Pohlmann studied journalism, philosophy as well as law at Johannes Gutenberg University in Mainz.
+After his Abitur, Pohlmann studied journalism, philosophy as well as public law at Johannes Gutenberg University in Mainz.
 He served in the German Bundeswehr.
-During his studies, he was especially impressed by the Jesuit Helmut Erlinghagen who was a personal witness of the effects of the atomic bombings of Hiroshima and Nagasaki.
+He mentions about his studies, that he was especially impressed by the Jesuit Helmut Erlinghagen who was a personal witness of the effects of the atomic bombings of Hiroshima and Nagasaki.

-In 1986 Pohlmann started with the production of documentaries.
+In 1986 Pohlmann started with the production of mainly historical and political documentaries.
 After his film on CargoLifter, and after starting to work as a freelance in-house documentarian, he became a manager of CargoLifter World.
 It went into insolvency with its parent company Cargolifter AG in 2002.
-Pohlmann attributed the difficult situation of Cargolifter mainly to the German public media, and to the unpreparedness of politicians in Germany, which in the endled to leaving business to US companies.
+Pohlmann attributed the difficult situation of Cargolifter mainly to the German public media, and to the unpreparedness of politicians in Germany, which in the end led to leaving their business to US companies.
 After the "initial hype" about CargoLifter, the media in Germany had "howled in chorus like a pack of wolves" and had produced only variations of one false claim: "CargoLifter must fail, because airships are a harebrained idea."
 Loss of reality and absence of diversity are a basic problem of today's German media.
-They align their assessments with the reporting of leading media, i.e. among themselves, instead of reality.In his time with CargoLifter, Pohlman received training as a project manager.
+They align their assessments with the reporting of leading media, i.e. among themselves, instead of reality.According to Pohlmann’s published author biography, in his time with CargoLifter, Pohlman received training as a project manager.

-After 2012, he was managing director of Peter Seeberger's pharmaceutical company ArtemiFlow for the production of the antimalarial drug Artemisin.
-Before, in 2008, he had produced a documentary on it, The Sugar Code.
+After 2012, he was managing director of chemist Peter Seeberger's pharmaceutical company ArtemiFlow which specialised in the production of the antimalarial drug Artemisin.
+Before, in 2008, he had produced a documentary on it, called The Sugar Code.
 He ended his contract as CEO in 2017 when Peter Seeberger himself took over.
 In his time with ArtemiFlow, Pohlmann gained insight into the business practices of pharmaceutical companies and the influence of the Gates Foundation on vaccination and antimalarial drugs.

-In 2015 he ended his cooperation with German public media.
+In 2015 he terminated his work as a contractor for public-service media.
+According to his own account, he could no longer work for ZDF or ARD because his most recent documentaries, especially Deception – Reagan's Method (2014) had been censored, edited, and distorted without his consent in order to align them with more politically correct or less sensitive viewpoints.